South Korean crosses armed border in rare defection to North Korea

 The North's prolonged lockdowns and restrictions on inter-provincial movement have also pushed the number of North Korean defectors arriving in the South to an all-time low.

-Cross-border relations soured after denuclearization negotiations between Pyongyang and Washington stalled since a failed summit in 2019.
+Cross-border relations soured after denuclearisation negotiations between Pyongyang and Washington stalled since a failed summit in 2019.

 South Korea and a US-led UN force are technically still at war with North Korea since the 1950-1953 Korean War ended in an armistice rather than a peace treaty.